A Unique Place in History

 Wander through the graveyard to the medieval St Mary’s Chapel of Innerpeffray to view some rare wall painting and experience the timeless atmosphere and beautiful acoustic.

 A Roman road passes through Innerpeffray and the cutting from the river ford is still clearly visible today.
 On the far bank the land rises to the site of Strageath Fort, an important staging post and supply depot for the Romans during their time in Scotland.

 Innerpeffray School was founded at the same time as the Library and was operational until 1947.
 The current building was built in 1847 and today hosts teas and events.
 It is available for hire.

 Our Heritage Trail, opened in 2019 can be explored all year round.
 Trail markers tell the story of Innerpeffray through the centuries.
 Relax outdoors and soak up the peaceful scenery.

 The Heritage Trail and grounds are open for visitors.
 Our snowdrops are in flower from Mid January to Mid March and make a wonderful display in the woodland garden and grounds.
 The Library is now closed for the winter season and will reopen on Wed 3rd March 2021.

 Throughout the winter you can take one of our armchair virtual tours themed on some of the many topics in this unique collection – click on Virtual Tours below for more information.
 And you can read more about the Innerpeffray collection in our blog – scroll down this page for the link.

 The Library will continue to respond to research requests, shop purchases and please check the website for news and online activities.

-Tea and coffee are available in the schoolroom during opening hours.
+Take away hot drinks are available in the Library during opening hours.